 Energy consumption is also characteristic of life.
 Life requires increasing order, i.e. decreasing entropy.
-Local decrease of entropy is not against thermodynamics: it only means that a living being must be able to take esting unsolved questions in science.
-During the last few decades a whole new field of astrobiology has evolved around these problems.

-energy in some form and utilize it for reproduction, growth, motion or other purposes.
+Local decrease of entropy is not against thermodynamics: it only means that a living being must be able to take energy in some form and utilize it for reproduction, growth, motion or other purposes.